Curriculum

 Students receive instruction in the examination, evaluation, diagnosis, prognosis, and intervention of children with musculoskeletal and neuromuscular disorders.
 Emphasis will be placed on school-based practice, early intervention, age-specific standardized developmental tests and assessments, and the psychosocial needs of the child and family.
 Prerequisites: Successful completion of coursework year 1 or authorized by program director

-This course is a 6 week full time clinical experience.
-Students will be under direct supervision of a clinical instructor at an assigned outpatient physical therapy clinic, rehabilitation clinic, or acute care facility.
-Clinical sites vary in their location and it is the student’s responsibility for travel and living expenses if they occur.
-Prerequisites: Successful completion of PDPT 580 and preparedness approval
+This course is a 6-week full-time clinical education experience.
+Students will be under direct supervision of a clinical instructor at an assigned physical therapy facility.
+Clinical sites vary in their location and it is the student’s responsibility for all incurred travel and living expenses.
+Prerequisites: Successful completion of all prior didactic and clinical coursework.

 This course focuses on evidence-based theories and skills to advance person-centered clinical reasoning.
 Current best evidence for the physiologic connection between psychosocial factors and healing will be reviewed.
 Students build on previous courses that introduced person centered communication skills and theories that include motivational interviewing, goal setting, patient education and behavior change.
 These skills and theories are then applied to chronic pain and other special health conditions influenced by a variety of social determinants of health.